lb-gitcode/fakebook/README.md

 FakeBook is a spoof of FaceBook, with post-creating functionalities.
+Post text and files as "Maxwell".

 Languages used: JavaScript, HTML, and CSS.

 [Click here to see!](https://lb-gitcode.github.io/fakebook/)

+![FakeBook's main page with a post queued up.)[https://imgur.com/a/RPEBUPi]